auth0/docs/articles/email-wall/whitepapers/schneider-electric.md

 ## OVERVIEW
 On the heels of significant growth and new partnerships, Schneider Electric, the world’s leading supplier of integrated energy solutions,  faced a major update to its IT infrastructure.
 With over 170,000 employees across more than 100 countries, the company needed an Identity and Authorization Management (IAM) strategy that could scale with the company’s next phase of growth while maximizing efficient use of resources.
 Schneider Electric specializes in energy management.
 Not IAM.
 The goal: implement an IAM system with single sign-on (SSO) across the whole company.
-A system that could reuse identities and streamline disjointed “islands of data.
+A system that could reuse identities and streamline disjointed “islands of data".

 |Schneider Electric At A Glance
 |------------------------------